About The Irene-Amelia Forensic

 According to Digital Face Recognition technology, the person below

-Craigmile' prior to the end of World War Two.
-She did, however, match Amelia Earhart not only face print wise--as
+anywhere as 'Irene' prior to the end of World War Two.
+She did, however, match Amelia Earhart not only face template wise--as

 shown to her left when superimposed--but head-to-toe physically and all

 character traits matched as well.
-She also submitted a handwritten statement in 1967 (that of course matched her Amelia handwriting)
+She also submitted a handwritten statement in 1967 (that matched her Amelia handwriting)

 how the 1930s female pilot, Viola Gentry, and a 1960s 'Early Birds of Aviation' secretary by the name of Elmo Pickerill, "knew

 us both well as Amelia Earhart and Irene Craigmile."

 As it turned out, (note the three panel display directly

 below) the forensic analysis edified how a total of three different Twentieth Century women were attributed to the same 'Irene

 Craigmile' identity, and one of them, who was not identitied that way prior to the endo of World War Two, did use to be known

 Irene Craigmile, 1932.
 Purportedly, this was the original